bioDanCho/npm-storybook-widget/README.md

 ```

-To customise this component, pass in a class name to the `className` prop and style that class name in your custom CSS.
+To customize this component, pass in a class name to the `className` prop and style that class name in your custom CSS.

 ```